wheelnext/wheelnext/docs/philosophy_and_design_space.md

 We believe in quick engineering cycles, rapid design reviews and iterations.
 We recognize that an informed discussion is a lot easier when the PEP is accompanied by an actual "technical implementation" (even minimal and crude) of the proposed change.
-This can be in the form of a PR to any number of projects, a `pip install-able package`, etc.
+This can be in the form of a PR to any number of projects, a "pip install-able" package, etc.

 ### Avoid mission creep